-The new Physician and Non-Physician Fee Schedule goes into effect on March 1, 2017.
-With it come a variety of new CPT codes, including 99358 and 99359.
-Both allow physicians or nonphysician practitioners to bill for prolonged services that are not face-to-face.
+The Physician and Non-Physician Fee Schedule effective March 1, 2017 – December 15, 2017 brought a variety of new CPT codes, including 99358 and 99359, into effect in California.
+Both of these codes allow physicians or nonphysician practitioners to bill for prolonged services that are not face-to-face.

-A: The fact is that some patients require additional non-face-to-face care, and their providers deserve to be paid for that care.
+Some patients require additional non-face-to-face care and their providers deserve to be paid for that care.
 Medicare now acknowledges this.
 The introduction of CPTs 99358 and 99359 as reimbursable codes on March 1, 2017, creates an opportunity for reimbursement for the additional work required for workers' comp patients.
 The services covered by these codes were often provided for free; that they are now billable is a boon to providers across the state.

 Not anymore.
 Starting on March 1, 2017, workers’ comp providers can bill for prolonged non-face-to-face services using the following CPT codes: